A campaign by the fairfax county federation of teachers

 What is Collective Bargaining?

-On April 22nd, the legislature will reconvene and will vote on the Governor’s recommendations.
-If they are approved, the legislation will become law on May 1, 2021.
-Then the county needs to set up a process to have a union election.
+The legislature approved, and the legislation will become law on May 1, 2021.
+Now the county needs to set up a process to have a collective bargaining election.
 The union that wins a majority in that election will become the exclusive bargaining representative in the county.
 If no union wins a majority, then no union will receive the bargaining rights.
 The option to state "No Union" will be on the ballot, so it's important we win!

 Through our union, educators will have a seat at the table to bargain for the resources our students and educators need.
 Educator working conditions are student learning conditions and with collective bargaining, you’ll have a voice at work to negotiate for better working conditions for you, your students and our entire community.